mayank05942/Jeopardy--NLP/README.md

 # Jeopardy--NLP

-## Problemn Statement:
+<b> Problemn Statement:</b>

-`oBuild a model to predict the value of the question in the TV game show  “Jeopardy!”. oData can be downloaded from this
+Build a model to predict the value of the question in the TV game show  “Jeopardy!”. oData can be downloaded from this
 link: https://www.kaggle.com/tunguz/200000-jeopardy-questions
 oData description